 On November 9, 2011, the Commission filed a petition for relief under Chapter 9 of the United States Bankruptcy Code (the "Bankruptcy Proceeding") in the United States Bankruptcy Court for the Northern District of Alabama (the "Bankruptcy Court").
 The Bankruptcy Proceeding was styled In re: Jefferson County, Alabama, Case No. 11-05736-9.
-On November 6, 2013, the Commission filed a Chapter 9 Plan of Adjustment with the Bankruptcy Court which further modified the Commission's Chapter 9 Plan of Adjustment originally filed with the Bankruptcy Court on June 30, 2013 (as subsequently further supplemented, amended, or modified, the "Plan").
+On November 6, 2013, the Commission filed a Chapter 9 Plan of Adjustment with the Bankruptcy Court which further modified the Commission's Chapter 9 Plan of Adjustment originally filed with the

+Bankruptcy Court on June 30, 2013 (as subsequently further supplemented, amended, or modified, the "Plan").
 The Bankruptcy Court held a hearing on confirmation of the Plan on November 20-21, 2013, and entered an order confirming the Plan on November 22, 2013 (the "Confirmation Order").
 Upon entry by the Bankruptcy Court, the Confirmation Order became immediately effective and enforceable.
 On December 3, 2013, the Commission proceeded with consummation of substantially all the transactions contemplated by the Plan, and all other conditions to the effectiveness of the Plan were either satisfied or waived.
 Pursuant to the Commission's Plan, many litigation matters to which the Commission had been a party were compromised, settled and dismissed with prejudice, and the underlying claims against the Commission discharged, as of the December 3, 2013 "Effective Date" of the Plan.
 An appeal of the order confirming the Plan has been filed with the U.S. District Court for the Northern District of Alabama (the "District Court") and remains pending.
 The Commission has moved to dismiss that appeal on the grounds that, among other things, the appeal is moot.
 The Commission subsequently asked the District Court to certify its ruling for interlocutory appeal to the United States Court of Appeals for the Eleventh Circuit (the "11th Circuit").
-On December 2, 2014 the District Court certified its order for appeal on the issues of mootness.
-On December 10, 2014, the Commission filed a petition for interlocutory appeal with the 11th Circuit and on April 22, 2015, the 11th Circuit the Commission permission to appeal.
-The Commission and the appellants have completed their briefing and 11th Circuit has stated that it intends to hear oral argument on the merits of the Commission's appeal.
+On December 2, 2014 the District Court certified its order for appeal on the issue of mootness.
+On December 10, 2014, the Commission filed a petition for interlocutory appeal with the 11th Circuit and on April 22, 2015, the 11th Circuit granted the Commission permission to appeal.
+The County and the appellants completed their briefing and the 11th Circuit heard oral argument on the merits of the County's appeal on December 16, 2016.
+The 11th Circuit has not yet ruled on the County's appeal.